As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 It is evidenced by the many existing and very frequented destinations by rockhounds and their families listed in the table below.

-I put together this compilation of common rockhounding sites, adding onto the list from earlier in this section with more specific details:
+I put together this compilation of common rockhounding sites, adding to the list from earlier in this section with more specific details:

 |Florida City||Site/Location in Florida|